-Three (3) vehicle pursuits were initiated involving nine (9) Officers.
-Three (3) of these incidents were found to be outside of the pursuit policy; three (3) Officers involved in two (2) of these pursuits were counseled and retrained, and two (2) Officers involved in one (1) of these pursuits were disciplined with written reprimands and monetary fines.
+Two (2) vehicle pursuits were initiated involving three (3) Officers.
+Two (2) of these incidents were found to be outside of the pursuit policy; three (3) Officers involved in these two (2) pursuits were counseled and retrained.

 TRAFFIC ACCIDENTS INVOLVING AGENCY PERSONNEL: